-A business letterhead example should clearly show either your personal name or the company’s “doing business as” (DBA) name, depending on how you present yourself to your audience.
+A business letterhead example should clearly display your company name or its doing-business-as (DBA) name, depending on how you present yourself to your audience.
 Use fonts that work well with your logo and colors, but are also easy to read and leave the reader in no doubt about who sent the letter.

 Including an address on a business letterhead is important for several reasons.
-If there’s a chance your customers might want to call on you, they’ll need to know where you are.
-Even if you do all your business online, potential clients might need to know which state you’re in — for sales tax or litigation purposes.
+If a customer wants to call on you, they’ll need to know how to reach you.
+Even if you do all your business online, potential clients might need to know which state you’re in for sales taxes or other purposes.

-In some instances, having an official business letterhead that shows your address is a legal requirement.
+In some instances, having an official corporate letterhead that shows your address is a legal requirement.
 For example:

 - A limited liability company (LLC) is required to display the registered company name, registration number and place, as well as the registered company address.

 It also is practical to include your company’s phone and fax numbers, logo, domain URL and catch-all email address to make sure you can be easily contacted.

 It’s helpful to add a logo to your business letterhead to encourage recognition of your brand through the colors and design elements used.
 It isn’t essential for every business to have a logo, but it’s a valuable component of your business marketing kit.

 Your letterhead design should incorporate your company and brand colors, but if you want to expand the palette, include complementary or contrasting hues.

 For example, contrast shades of blue with yellows.
 With complementary colors, you could use blues that are either more or less saturated compared to your brand’s blue or even reds, off-white, or green colors, depending on the shade of blue.